Academy Research Fellow

 Questions motivating my research include: What does it mean to be an embodied human subject in modern Western society, politically and personally?
 How do technoscientific practices change social and biological aspects of human life course?
 What forms of inclusion and exclusion the changes entail?

-I have been a Visiting Research Fellow at The London School of Economics and Political Science (2011) and King’s College London (2012 and 2014).
+I have been a Visiting Research Fellow at The BIOS Centre, London School of Economics and Political Science (2011) and Department of Global Health & Social Medicine, King’s College London (2012 and 2014).

-My current research project (RESTEM, 2015-2020) explores human enhancement through biomedical technologies, aimed to transform and manage reproduction and aging on the level of biological processes.
+My current research project Reproduction and Senescence in the Age of Biomedical Enhancement (RESTEM, 2015-2020) explores human enhancement through biomedical technologies, aimed to transform and manage reproduction and aging on the level of biological processes.
 Since experimental biomedicine is increasingly enrolled in the production of therapeutic and commercial value, this project analyses scientific, regulatory and patient perceptions of the benefits and risks of this development.
+The project is funded by the Academy of Finland.

 I am the PI of the project PLURIPOTENT SCIENCE (2013-2017) funded by Kone Foundation.
 In this project we study how our conceptions and experiences of birth and ageing, or bodily reproduction and degeneration, are changing through current medical technologies.
 You can find the description of the project here.